 Laptops are a valuable tool for student learning.
 So, why do so many professors prohibit the use of them in class?
 As someone who has a laptop ban in four out of my five classes this semester, I’m here to tell you that the reason might be more complicated than you think.

 The controversial issue of whether or not students should be allowed to use laptops in class has had many outspoken people on both sides.
 Proponents of laptop use in class definitely have a compelling case.
 First, they argue, students can look up facts while in class, and if they find something of interest, they can share what they’ve just found online with the class or the professor.
 They can also use the internet or online dictionaries to verify what they may not hear correctly in lecture, such as a date of a battle or the spelling of a world leader’s name.
-This helps both the student and his or her peers learn better.
+This helps both the student and their peers learn better.

 Another reason that professors would let students use their computers in class is that students can save money and resources by bringing their laptop to class.
 While laptops are not cheap, the vast majority of college students manage to buy one for college, since computers are necessary for completing many assignments.
 By having notes and handouts all online, students don’t have to spend money on printing, and they also are saving paper and ultimately trees in the process.
 It is also easier for them to access their notes, since they are all together in one place.
 This means less people walking around with a twenty-pound backpack filled with five different notebooks that they need to hunt through to find notes on last month’s lecture.